Deep Depth from Focus with Differential Focus Volume: Experiments

 Among all the methods, MobileDFF appears to recover the most details.
-This is partially because MobileDFF takes the whole focal stack (ranging from 14 to 33 frames per scene) as input, whereas the pre-trained deep models (including ours) only use 5 input frames.
-Besides, MobileDFF is an optimization method and, according to the original paper~\cite{suwajanakorn2015mobiledepth}, it takes several minutes to process one scene.
-Meanwhile, our method runs in tens of milliseconds.
+This is partially because MobileDFF takes the whole focal stack (ranging from 14 to 33 frame/scene) as input, whereas the deep models (including ours) only use 5 frames.
+Besides, MobileDFF is an optimization method which takes several minutes to process one scene~\cite{suwajanakorn2015mobiledepth}.
+Meanwhile, our methods run in tens of milliseconds.